praveenvattem/CarND-LaneLines-P1/writeup_template.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+a) My pipeline consisted of 5 steps.
+First, I converted the images to grayscale and applied the gaussian function for smoothining the images.Then I applied the canny function to select the color transition area.

+b) I selected the vertex points based on the image shape(40,960,3).

+   I initially

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...